Biology (BI)

 Engage in research activities appropriate to the discipline; and through the research experience, acquire skills, techniques, and knowledge relevant to the field of study.
 In consultation with a faculty mentor, engage in research activity, and make and execute a plan for a project.

-Introduction to ecosystems, including biodiversity, species interactions, human impacts, and conservation biology.
-Lectures introduce biological themes and research in the context of current issues in science and society.
-Hands-on laboratories focus on using organisms and technologies to explore biology and develop skills for lifelong learning.
-No previous science courses are required, intended for non-biological science majors.
-This course can be taken alone or in any combination with BI 102 or 103.
+Explores ecosystems, including biodiversity, species interactions, human impacts, and conservation biology.
+Examines biological themes and research in the context of current issues in science and society.
+Incorporates organisms and technologies to explore biology and develop skills for lifelong learning.

 Available via Ecampus